jr0cket/javascript-meteor-workshop/04-developer-workflow-for-git-and-heroku.md

-[TODO: does meteor refresh the browser connected to it when you deploy another release on Heroku, as effectively its a new "instance"]
+[TODO: check if meteor refreshs the browser connected to it when you deploy another release on Heroku.
+As it effectively is a new "instance", does it know about the cients connected to it].

 [Back to top...](#top)
 [Chapter 05 - Tracking deployments]()